 Variations in Treatment Costs

 Determining how much braces cost for kids depends mainly on the length of time your child will need to wear them.
-The cost of wearing braces ranges between Ps.
-50,000 – Ps.
-200,000 with respect to the type of braces recommended – for the following reasons:
+According to the Consumer Guide for Dentistry, the cost of wearing braces ranges with respect to the type of braces recommended – for the following reasons:

-- With traditional braces, the cost is driven by what the orthodontist will charge for the orthodontic treatment for your child's case which includes multiple visits during the time it takes to straighten his teeth over a year to three year period.
-The average cost of traditional metal braces is between Ps.
-50,000 and Ps.
-70,000.
-Ceramic braces cost between Ps.
-60,000 and Ps.
-80,000 on average.
+1. With traditional braces, the cost is driven by what the orthodontist will charge for the orthodontic treatment for your child's case which include multiple visits during the time it takes to straighten his teeth over a year to three year period.

-- Damon braces are typically more expensive and can cost between Ps.
-120,000 – Ps.
-140,000.
-Since damon braces are self-ligating, you'll pay for fewer dental visits.
+2. Damon braces are typically more expensive initially, but because the braces are self-ligating, you'll pay for fewer dental appointments.

-- With Invisalign®, your child will receive a number of aligners to use in a specific order, changing every couple of weeks.
+3. With Invisalign, your child will receive a number of aligners to use in a specific order, changing every couple of weeks.
 The cost is determined by the number of aligners needed to achieve the right result.
-The average cost of Invisalign® braces is between Ps.
-100,000 – Ps.
-200,000.

 If your child needs to have teeth extracted or fitted with other appliances, overall cost of the treatment may go up as needed.

 The way your child complies with the orthodontist's instructions matters as well, because repair and replacement affects the overall cost of treatment.
-Make sure your young one avoids tooth decay while wearing braces by using products such as an anticavity fluoride toothpaste.
+Make sure your young one avoids tooth decay while wearing braces by using products such as Colgate ® for kids, an anticavity fluoride toothpaste that comes in fun fruit flavors.

 Ways to Pay

-If you can handle it, pay in advance for some or all of the orthodontic treatment, which typically qualifies you for a discount.
+If you can handle it without financial aid, however, pay in advance for some or all of the treatment, which typically qualifies you for a discount.
 It's not just about asking, "how much do braces cost for kids?"
 It's about getting the right orthodontic treatment for your child, and at the right time.